sailingthroughemotion/sailingthroughemotion.github.io/index.md

 *Who are you?*

 I’m a freelance graphic designer and digital artist currently pursuing a Bachelor of Fine Arts in Graphic Design at the University of Florida.
-At present, I’m on my third year of study.
 In addition to the formal academic degree, I am working on obtaining a certification from Marc Brunet’s [ART School](http://cbr.sh/eqcb55).

 *Why graphic design?*